INSTRUCTIONS FOR GRANT APPLICANTS

 Commitment of foreign research partner

-A written commitment/commitments by foreign partners mentioned in the application should be attached to the application.
+A written commitment from foreign partners mentioned in the application should be attached to the application.

-Electronic applications, along with their attachments, must be sent to the Nessling Foundation by clicking the Send button by 16:00 on the deadline, which in 2017 is Friday 15.9.
+Electronic applications, along with their attachments, must be sent to the Nessling Foundation by clicking the Send button by 16:00 on the deadline, which in 2018 is Friday 14.9.
 The application can no longer be edited after it is submitted.
-You will receive a confirmation that the application has been received immediately after sending.
+You will receive a confirmation that the application has been successfully received immediately after it has been sent.

 EVALUATION AND FUNDING DECISIONS

-The Nessling Foundation will submit the applications for evaluation by a multidisciplinary committee of experts, whose members represent the research fields emphasised by the Foundation.
+The Nessling Foundation will send the applications to a multidisciplinary committee of experts for evaluation, whose members represent the themes emphasised by the Foundation.

-- Solution-orientation and societal relevance of the research results
+- Solution orientation, societal relevance and scalability of the results

-- Scientific quality of the research and research group
+- Scientific quality of the research, researcher and research group (if the applicant is doing research as part of a group)

 - Innovativeness of the research

-- Communication of the research and interaction with stakeholders (especially with the knowledge users)
+- Communicating about the research and interacting with stakeholders (especially knowledge users)

-- Educational environment (if the grant is sought for a PhD project).
+- Educational environment (if applying for a doctoral thesis grant)

 The Foundation’s governing board will make the decision over the distribution of grants based on the expert committee’s statement.
-The funding decisions of the autumn application process are always announced in November on the Nessling Foundation’s website, and the grant recipients will also be informed by mail.
+The funding decisions of the autumn application process are always announced in November on the Nessling Foundation’s website, and the grant recipients will also be informed of the decision by mail.
+In 2018 the decisions will be made public on 20.11.

-The foundation does not provide written feedback on applications, but justifications for decisions can be inquired by telephone from the head of research.
+The foundation does not provide written feedback on applications, but justifications for decisions can be inquired by telephone from the head of research at the specified times in the end of November.

 Read how funded projects are selected on our blog.